PiwikPRO/PPMS-PublicDocs/analytics/js_tracking_api.rst

 Installing tracking code via Tag Manager
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This is the easiest and recommended way of tracking code installation.
+When Tag Manager is added to the site - it automatically publishes tracking code (using "Piwik PRO Analytics template").

+If you do not have Tag Manager on your website yet, follow this procedure to install it:
 #.
 Sign in to your PPMS with your admin or Super User account.
 #.
 Click on the menu button on the top left.
 #.
 Click on the "Websites" position.
 #.
 Choose the website for which you want to implement a tracking code.
 #.
 Select the "Installation" tab.
 #.
-The tracking code snippet for your website is displayed under the "Website code for asynchronous tags" or "Website code for synchronous tags".
+The Tag Manager code snippet for your website is displayed under the "Website code for asynchronous tags" or "Website code for synchronous tags".

 Installing tracking code via code snippet.